 REPRESENTATIVE RESULTS:

 After purification on gel, with 25 cycles of PCR amplification, the amplification products are usually at a concentration of 0.2-10.0 ng in 50µl of water.
 This may vary widely depending on the starting DNA concentration, the type of sample and the purification kit used.
 It is recommended to keep the number of PCR cycles to the lowest possible to avoid chimera formation and decrease amplification biases, keeping in mind that all samples should be amplified using the same number of cycles.
 To minimize the number of polyclonal reads and empty spheres and maximize the number of reads, the Qubit ratio should be between 0.1 and 0.3 and the FAM fluorescence should be above 200.
-Using a 314 chip on an Ion Torrent PGM, the usual output is around 0.3-0.5M good quality reads after filtering of the results in Mothur.
+Using a 314 chip on an Ion Torrent PGM, the average output is around 0.3-0.5M good quality reads after filtering of the results in Mothur.
 Table 2 shows a typical breakdown of the number of reads after each step of the procedure for a run containing 36 multiplexed environmental samples amplified with primers targeting the V3-4 region of the 16S and analysed using Mothur.
 In Mothur, the trim.seqs procedure generate a “*.trim.fasta” file containing the sequences that passed the quality filters and a “*.scrap.fasta” that contains the sequences that did not pass the quality filters along with the reason for rejection in the sequence header.
 When supplied with barcodes in the “oligos” file, this command will also generate a “*.groups” file that contains the group membership of every sequence based on the barcode sequence.
 The classify.seqs procedure generates a “.tax.summary” that can be opened in Excel.
 This file contains the summary of the taxonomic affiliation (in lines) for each of the samples (in columns).
 This file can be used for downstream statistical analyses and to visualize community composition at various taxonomic levels.
 The “.taxonomy” file contains the detailed taxonomic affiliation for each sequence.
 The average community composition at the phylum/class level across all 36 samples is shown in Fig. 1.

 Figure Legends: